Prince-Dubeyy/AI-Dog-vs-Cat-Image-Classifier/README.md

 An AI-powered web application that classifies uploaded images as either **Dog** or **Cat** using a Deep Learning model built with TensorFlow and served through a FastAPI backend.

-The application provides a modern React frontend where users can upload an image and receive an instant prediction with confidence scores.
+Users can upload an image through a modern React interface and receive an instant AI prediction with confidence scores.

 ---

-## 🚀 Live Demo
+# 🚀 Live Demo

 ### Frontend (Vercel)